Follow TV Tropes

 • Adaptation Displacement: Many don't know that the films are based on a TV series.

-• In the third film, Owen Davian is a sociopathic, powerful international Arms Dealer who is notorious for selling to different terrorists.
+• Owen Davian is a sociopathic, powerful international Arms Dealer who is notorious for selling to different terrorists.
 Davian wants to find the Rabbit's Foot, a highly dangerous weapon which Davian is going to give to John Musgrave and start a war in the Middle East which would kill many people.
 When he captures an agent who is spying on him, he brutally tortures her and plants a bomb inside of her head, detonating the bomb when she is finally rescued.
 When Davian is interrogated by Ethan Hunt, he gloats about killing the agent, saying that the only real reason he did it was because it was fun, before threatening to do the same to Ethan and his wife, no matter what, which he attempts to do multiple times, even going as far as to disguise his own security chief as Ethan's wife, and then killing her, just to torture Ethan.
 In his final moments, he keeps his promise, and decides to kill Ethan's wife, with Ethan Forced to Watch.

-• In Rogue Nation, Solomon Lane is a former MI6 operative who, after realizing his own sociopathic nature, became enraged and went rogue with the Syndicate to cover up his own deficiencies.
+• Rogue Nation & Fallout: Solomon Lane is a former MI6 operative who, after realizing his own sociopathic nature, became enraged and went rogue with the Syndicate to cover up his own deficiencies.
 Using the Syndicate to carry out devastating terrorist attacks while committing murders himself, Lane was defeated and arrested by Ethan Hunt and his team.
-Two years later in Fallout, Lane uses his ally John Lark—aka August Walker—to get free, now hell-bent on revenge against Ethan.
+Two years later, Lane uses his ally John Lark—aka August Walker—to get free, now hell-bent on revenge against Ethan.
 To that end, he uses stolen plutonium to rig two nuclear bombs to go off in Kashmir, at a medical site where Ethan's ex-wife Julia is working just out of spite.
 The nukes will irradiate the water supplies of China, India and Pakistan, affecting a third of the Earth's population while Lane is fine dying in the blast so long as he knows Ethan is framed for being Lark and will rot in a jail cell for the rest of his life haunted by the guilt of Julia's death.
 Abandoning all pretense of good intentions, Lane shows that he is a dark mirror to Hunt himself, stopping at nothing to achieve his ends, no matter how many have to die.

 • Fandom Rivalry: There are passionate arguments between M:I fans and James Bond fans about which is the best Spy Fiction film series of the current era, more exactly between the M:I movies since Mission: Impossible III and Daniel Craig's Bond films.